Data Model

 GROUP BY o_custkey;

-1.7.
-Using COALESCE to Handle Null Column Values with Other Columns or Fallback Values
+8. Use COALESCE to Handle Null Column Values with a Fallback Column or Value

 WITH fake_orders AS (